gibbok/blocchi-puzzle/README.md

 Animations created using [GSAP](https://greensock.com/gsap/) and [react-transition-group](https://github.com/reactjs/react-transition-group) with CSS transitions.

-All tests are written using [Jest](https://jestjs.io/) with coverage to near 100%.
+All tests are written using [Jest](https://jestjs.io/) and [Sinon](https://sinonjs.org/) with coverage to near 100%.
 UI snapshots and behavioral testing is performed using [react-test-renderer](https://reactjs.org/docs/test-renderer.html).
 To mock the store [redux-mock-store](https://github.com/reduxjs/redux-mock-store) was used.

 Additional visual regression testing is setup using [Loki](https://loki.js.org/).
-End-to-end testing made with [Cypress](https://www.cypress.io/) (coming soon).
+End-to-end testing made with [Cypress](https://www.cypress.io/).
 Continuous integration with [Travis Ci](https://travis-ci.com/).

 ## Screenshot